| Memories from Eva Rippy Pybrum

 our number was 8y5.
 It was a party line with five other families.

+When the operator rang 5 short rings it was our phone.
 I worked for Pacific Tel. and Tel. for six years.
 In the next few

 years, I went to work for the Southern Pacific Railroad in Watsonville